default-output-block.skip-main

 Daniel said Kanaky was in a strategic position in the Indo-Pacific, with interests in extracting its natural resources as well as the French wanting to install nuclear power stations.

-Daniel and Wewetea want to bring Kanak representatives to the UN in the future but there are financial obstacles due to the economy being on the bridge of collapse, and the absence of UN offices and NGOs in New Caledonia.
+Daniel and Wetewea want to bring Kanak representatives to the UN in the future but there are financial obstacles due to the economy being on the bridge of collapse, and the absence of UN offices and NGOs in New Caledonia.

 The Pacific Islands Leaders Forum in Tonga had planned to send a Forum troika-led mission to New Caledonia as requested by President Louis Mapou.